blues/app-accelerators/34-cellular-modbus-client/README.md

 }
 ```

 `addr` is the start address of the coils to write. `num_bits` is the number of coils to write. `coil_bytes` is an array of bytes containing the values to write.
-The LSB of the first byte corresponds to the value to write at `addr`, the next most significant bit corresponds to `addr + 1`, and so on.
+The least significant bit (LSB) of the first byte corresponds to the value to write at `addr`, the next most significant bit corresponds to `addr + 1`, and so on.
 The next byte's LSB corresponds to `addr + 8`, the next most significant bit of that byte to `addr + 9`, and so on.
 This table shows what values would be written to which addresses using the above example (in binary, 99 is 01100011 and 171 is 10101011):

 | Address   | Value |
 | ----------|-------|